A Costa Rican banknote for five colones. It shows Rafael Yglesia Castro,

 A note for one Egyptian pound.
 All Egyptian banknotes are bilingual.

-A 100 dirham note from the UAE, showing the World Trade Centre
+A 100 dirham note from the UAE, showing the World Trade Centre.

 A falcon watermark is placed on all UAE banknotes to help prevent fraud.